rails/rails/guides/source/migrations.md

 Rails 3.1 makes migrations smarter by providing a new `change` method.
 This method is preferred for writing constructive migrations (adding columns or tables).
-The migration knows how to migrate your database and reverse it when the migration is rolled back without the need to write a separate +down+ method.
+The migration knows how to migrate your database and reverse it when the migration is rolled back without the need to write a separate `down` method.

 ```ruby
 class CreateProducts < ActiveRecord::Migration